 Fold right over until seam is on the bottom.
 Use a spatula or bench scraper if the dough sticks to the work surface).

 Remove the scones from the freezer and transfer to the prepared baking sheet, setting them 2 inches apart.
-Brush a thin layer of the remaining 1 tablespoon whipping cream over the tops of the scones and sprinkle with the remaining 1 tablespoon sugar
+Pour the remaining heavy cream into a small bowl and brush a little of the remaining 1 tablespoon, over the tops of the scones (a thin layer) and sprinkle with the remaining 1 tablespoon of sugar.

 ⏲️ Baking time